Woodbury

 Evacuations and Sheltering:

-Mandatory Evacuation Orders: There are currently no mandatory evacuation orders reported for the Woodbury Fire.
+Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place for Marion County residents regarding the Woodbury Fire.

-Evacuation Warnings: There are no evacuation warnings in place at this time.
+Evacuation Warnings: There are no active evacuation warnings.

-Evacuation Shelters and Information: As there are no active evacuations, no specific evacuation shelters have been opened for this incident, and the estimated number of people impacted by evacuations is zero.
+Evacuation Shelters and Information: Because there are no evacuations, no emergency shelters have been opened, and the estimated number of people displaced or directly impacted by evacuations is zero.

 Road and Infrastructure Closures:

-- There are currently no reported road or infrastructure closures associated with the Woodbury Fire.
+• There are currently no reported road closures, school closures, or infrastructure closures associated with the Woodbury Fire.

 For more information, visit: